circuitnet

 Cirtronics Corp.

-Mr. Bush has 20 years experience in electronics contract manufacturing.
-Major areas of expertise include through hole, SMT, wave and selective soldering.
+Mr. Bush has over 30 years of experience in electronics contract manufacturing.
+Major areas of expertise include through-hole, SMT, wave, and selective soldering.

 The risk of tin whiskers is typically greatest with electroplated pure tin deposits, which could be used on component leads.
 Soldering those leads with Sn/Pb is one way of reducing the risk, as Pb acts as a natural suppressant to tin whisker formation.
 There are cases of tin whiskers forming from Sn/Pb solder deposits, but the growth rate, length and number of whiskers may meet your customer's requirement.